psitem/MDT-Auto-Deployment/README.md

 # MDT-Auto-Deployment

-Microsoft Deployment Toolkit Auto-Deployment PowerShell script
+Microsoft Deployment Toolkit Auto-Deployment PowerShell Script

 **Warning: This script is intended to run on a clean Windows installation which doesn’t have MDT/ADK installed/configured already.
 Unexpected results will arise when running on already configured deployment servers.**

 Tested on Windows 10 1607, Server 2016 & 2019

 ## How to use
-Download and save the script in this repo and run with the below command:
+1) Download and save the script in this repo
+2) Add your desired WIM file that you wish to auto import in the same folder where the script resides
+3) Run with the below command:

 ```powershell
 powershell -ExecutionPolicy Bypass -File mdt8456auto.ps1 -IncludeApplications -InstallWDS